 Dali used extensive symbolism in his art.
-Recurring “images in his paintings include elephants with brittle legs which evoke weightlessness; ants, thought to be his symbol for decay and death; and melting watches, perhaps symbolic of the non-linear human perception of time“.
+Recurring “images include elephants with brittle legs which evoke weightlessness; ants, thought to be his symbol for decay and death; and melting watches, perhaps symbolic of the non-linear human perception of time“.

 Dali became the “most influential Surrealist artist and perhaps the most renowned twentieth century painter after Pablo Picasso”.

 The museum contains so much info, it’s likely I’ll visit again.
 Some of Dalí’s most famous paintings include:

 - Dream Caused by the Flight of a Bee